tk3413/tk3413.github.io/_posts/2019-06-07-hello-world.markdown

 Clicking on the section reveals a 404 page though, what gives?

 ### Seeing the pages
-We need to create a base `.md` file to be picked up.
-Let's make one more directory and add one more file:
+There needs to be a base `.md` file to be picked up.
+Make one more directory and add one more file:
 ```
     cd blog;
     mkdir docs;